The Marriage Story

 Grievous Marriage Story Situations

-While I don’t agree with what this person gave as the reason and the answer (I’m not even going to go into it here), I do agree that this is indeed a grievous situation.
-I believe that the reason so many religious and Christian marriages failing (I won’t even touch on the “Catholic” point this person made) is complicated.
+While we don’t agree with what this person gave as the reason and the answer (we’re not even going to go into it here), we do agree that this is indeed a grievous situation.

 And then there are those who DO have a personal relationship with God through Jesus Christ, who just don’t get it.
 They don’t fully comprehend the sacred vow they gave.
-They don’t comprehend the marriage story they are living every day both behind closed doors and out where others read what they project.
+And they don’t take their marriage relationship as seriously as they should.
+They don’t comprehend the negative marriage story they are living every day both behind closed doors as well as out in public.
+This affects them and it affects everyone they encounter.

 Good Marriage Story Situations